-As of yesterday (August sixth 2019), the price was listed as £37.99 which works out at about £3.17 per month.
+As of yesterday (6 August 2019), the price was listed as £37.99 which works out at about £3.17 per month.
 From here I took a visit to ‘Quidco’ another trusted website and one I’ve been using and have been a part of since around 2010.

 This site offers five percent cash back for “new customers” making their first purchase at ‘CD Keys’ which I’ve never done and therefore qualify.
 This is subject to any changes.

 ‘Quidco‘ does warn you before you link to ‘CD Keys’ that “although most merchants will offer cashback on full basket amounts, some will only offer cashback on the amount after any VAT, charges, fees, taxes and surcharges.”
 When I received the email from ‘Quidco’ after the transaction, it seems like this is the case as £1.84 has been tracked which is five percent of £36.81 and not of £37.99.